SJieNg123/Code-practice/Leetcode Solutions/Problem0006 - Zigzag Conversion.md

 <br>P   A   H   N
 <br>A P L S I I G
 <br>Y   I   R
-And then read line by line: "PAHNAPLSIIGYIR"
+<br>And then read line by line: "PAHNAPLSIIGYIR"
 Write the code that will take a string and make this conversion given a number of rows: string convert(string s, int numRows);
 <br>Difficuity : Medium